Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

    link.
 This entity maps to the LoRaWAN Gateway.

-   o The Network Gateway (NGW) is the interconnection node between the Radio Gateway and the Internet.
+   o The Network Gateway (NGW) is the interconnection node between the Radio Gateway and the SCHC gateway (LoRaWAN Application server).
 This entity maps to the LoRaWAN Network Server.

    o SCHC C/D and F/R are LoRaWAN Application Server; ie the LoRaWAN application server will do the SCHC C/D and F/R.